Blender-Brussels/blender-brussels.github.io/_posts/en/2015-11-28-tissue-exploration.md

 This workshop session will be held this Saturday 28th of November, between 10:45am and 6 pm in the new F/LAT offices.
 There will be a lunch break 14:00 and 15:00, so you know, in case you want to join at different times.

 ## Want to participate?

 Then announce your participation on our [mailing-list](http://lurk.org/groups/blender-brussels/).
-It is **MANDATORY** to tell us if you're going to be there or not.
-We need to put your name on a list of participants in order to let you in the building.
-So please say it on the mailing-list (prefered way) or send a mail to Julien: juego [at] requiem4tv [dot] com.
+It is **MANDATORY** to tell us if you're going to be there or not. <span style="color:red">Due to to exceptional situation in Brussels at the moment, only the persons mentioned on the list of participants will be allowed to enter the building.</span> So please say if you're coming on [the mailing-list](http://lurk.org/groups/blender-brussels/) (prefered way) or send a mail to Julien: juego [at] requiem4tv [dot] com.

 Hope to see you there in numbers.